icst2021satool/probabilistic-coupling-experiment/README.md

 ### datacollection/results

 **results** has a sub-directory for each of the d4j's projects.
 And for each project, there is a sub-directory for every faulty version.
-These latter directories contains the FDP data generated.
+These latter directories contains the FDP  or ochhiai data generated.

+Csv and json files are saved on ```results/PROJECTID/VERSION``` directory; they contain the DUAs sorted by the FDP or occhai ranking.

 The following files are generated at  [datacollection/results/Chart/2b](https://github.com/marcoschaim/probabilistic-coupling/tree/master/datacollection/results/Chart/2b):